Python Turtle - Lesson 3

 No ‘meat space’ calculations

-• getting a calculator is a waste of time
+• using a calculator takes extra time

 Python calculations